The e-Training is based on the latest evidence about diabetes distress and the NDSS Diabetes and Emotional Health handbook.

 Why is this evaluation study important?

 This study will enable us to evaluate a newly developed diabetes distress e-training for Australian diabetes educators.
-Longer-term, following the evaluation study, we plan to make this e-Training available as a professional development opportunity, with ADEA CPD points offered to people who complete it.
+Longer-term, following the evaluation study, we plan to make this e-Training available as an ADEA endorsed professional development opportunity.
 But first, we need your help to evaluate the e-Training, so we can make it as good as it can be!

 How do I get involved?